Professor Francisco M. Goycoolea

 • Loading of natural bioactive payloads into biopolymer-based materials, intending to modifying their biological and sensory profile (e.g., mouthfeel, flavour release, pungency), and enhance their oral bioavailability and thus their health/therapeutic benefits.
 Bioactive compounds of interest include both, low molecular weight phytochemicals (e.g. flavonoids, capsaicinoids, flavours) and non-Lipinsky biologicals (like peptides, proteins, nucleic acids and enzymes).

-• Surface-modification of nanomaterials by functionalization with recombinant proteins or aptamers.
+• Surface modification of nanomaterials by functionalization with recombinant proteins or aptamers.
 This approach is sought as a strategy to confer labelling and targeting properties to different types of nanosystems that enable to image them in mammalian cells by using confocal laser scanning microscopy (CLSM) (Fuenzalida et al. 2014, Biomacromolecules 15: 2532-2539. http://doi.org/10.1021/bm500394v).

-<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+<h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 Professional memberships